ergogen/ergogen/roadmap.md

 ### Major

-- Gut standalone 3d output, only different scripts for different integrations
 - Key-level access to full anchors
     - this could provide extra variables `padding`, `spread`, `splay` for custom layout purposes
     - make row anchors cumulative, too (like columns), so fingers arcs and other edits can happen